ariary/QueenSono/README.md

     </li>
 </details>

+#### About encryption
+RSA encrytion is used to keep data exchanged confidential.
+It could be useful for example to avoid a SoC to see what data is exchanged (or forensic) w/ basic analysis or simply for privacy.
+But it comes with a cost.
+The choice of asymetric encryption is motivated by the fact that the encryption key is entered on the command line (so it could be retieved easily).
+Hence, we encrypt data with public key.
+Like this if someone retrieve the encryption key it will not be possible to decrypt the message.
+But the public key is smaller than the private one, so it ***encrypt smaller messages***.
+Also, ***it is computationally expensive***.
+Another point, as we want to limit data size/ping request (avoid detection, bug, etc), **use encryption only if needed** ***as the message output-size will (should) always equal the size of the Modulus*** (part of the key) which is big

 ### Notes
 - only work on Linux  (due to the use of golang net icmp package)
 - need `cap_net_raw capabilities`